melt-umn/Abella-AG-Interface/silver_compilation/encoding.md

 Abella doesn't have many built-in types.
 Therefore we need to encode our own.

-**Boolean**:  We can create a kind for Booleans and two constants for true and false:
+**Boolean**:  We can create a type for Booleans and two constants for true and false:
 ```
 Kind Bool   type.